Medano Creek

 • It usually continues to gently flow at 1/2" - 1" (1-2 cm) deep along the eastern edge of the dunefield, near Castle Creek Picnic Area.
 Castle Creek is accessible by high clearance 4WD vehicle on the Medano Pass Primitive Road.
 Visitors without 4WD may also access the creek in late summer by hiking approximately 3 miles (5 km) up the creekbed from the Dunes Parking Lot, or approximately 0.7 miles (1km) from the Point of No Return parking area.

-• Mosquitoes are typically still present in large numbers but begin to disappear in late July.
+• Mosquitoes are typically still present in large numbers after breeding in the low remaining water, but begin to disappear by mid-to-late July.

 • July is the warmest month at the park, with average highs in the low 80s F.